UnityJG/Food-Insecurity-in-DC/README.md

 - Looked for patterns (ex: if a store was open in 2018 and in 2022 it can be assumed it was open during 2019-2021)and conducted research (with included links) to fill in data gaps.
 - Excluded the years 1990-2014 to narrow the scope
 - Excluded 8 grocery stores that were unable to have complete data
-- To calculate stores per square mile, I used data from Censusreporter.org that uses data from the 2024 census to find the square miles in each ward.
-Then, I divided the number of open stores in 2015 and 2025 by the number of square miles.
+- To calculate stores per resident, I used data from the 2020 census from D.C.gov to find the population for each ward.
+Then, I divided the number of open stores in 2015 and 2025 by the number of residents in each ward.
 ## Limitations
 - Small sample size
 - Does not include other ways to get groceries